Bistec Con Papas (Mexican Steak And Potatoes)

 • Cover the pan, set heat to medium-low, and cook for 10 minutes (read notes).

-• Add potatoes and mix well.
+• Mix in the potatoes.
 Cover the pan and simmer until potatoes are cooked through (about 15 minutes), adding more water if needed.

 Notes